SC judgement strong vindication of truth, no force can silence voice of people: Congress on court staying Rahul's conviction

 "Let this be a lesson to the BJP and its acolytes: you can do your absolute worst but we will not back down.
 We will continue to expose and call out your failures as a Government and as a party.
 We will continue to uphold our Constitutional ideals and repose faith in our institutions which you so desperately want to destroy.
 Satyameva Jayate!"
 Ramesh said.

-The Supreme Court judgment is a strong vindication of truth and justice.
+The Supreme Court judgment is a strong vindication of truth and justice.— Jairam Ramesh (@Jairam_Ramesh) August 4, 2023

 Despite the relentless efforts of the BJPs machinery, @RahulGandhi has refused to bend, break or bow, choosing instead to place his faith in the judicial process.